7th-from = marriage patterns

 The first life-mate is emotionally attached to the family of origin and their lineage values of speech, song, wealth, herds, or knowledge.

 Often one born with Chandra-8 has experienced a lifetime of emotional volatility due to the constant upheavals inherent in the mother's identity transformations and her hidden activities.
-Therefore the native finds it soothing to join with the life-mate-1, whose attachment to an established values lineage via the life-mate-1's family of origin is felt appreciatively.
+Therefore, Chandra-8 may finds it soothing to join with the more traditional personality of life-mate-1, whose attachment to an established values lineage via the life-mate-1's family of origin is felt appreciatively.

 Life-mate-1 is prominently concerned with containment of financial well-being.
 The wealth collection may take the form consistent with rashi of bhava-2 and any graha in bhava-2.
 Spousal behaviors reflect emotional need to conserve, reserve, preserve, bank, collect, retain, store.
 Topics of finance and accumulation are highlighted in the profile of mate-1.